tenzir/tenzir/docker/thehive/README.md

 ## Configurations

-This directory contains the Docker Compose setup to run a preconfigured instance of TheHive with a VAST [Cortex Analyzer][cortex-analyzers-docs].
-This stack can run with multiple levels of integration with the VAST service:
+This directory contains the Docker Compose setup to run a preconfigured instance of TheHive with a Tenzir [Cortex Analyzer][cortex-analyzers-docs].
+This stack can run with multiple levels of integration with the Tenzir service:

-- `thehive.yaml`: no dependency on the VAST Compose service.
+- `thehive.yaml`: no dependency on the Tenzir Compose service.

-- `thehive.yaml` + `thehive.vast.yaml`: the analyzer can access the VAST Compose
+- `thehive.yaml` + `thehive.vast.yaml`: the analyzer can access the Tenzir Compose
   service.

 - `thehive.yaml` + `thehive.vast.yaml` + `thehive.app.yaml`: the app is relaying
-  events between VAST and TheHive.
+  events between Tenzir and TheHive.

 By default, TheHive is exposed on `http://localhost:9000`.
 We create default users for both TheHive and Cortex: